-Investment in infrastructure is at the core of South Africa’s economic recovery plan as the country slowly emerges from the effects of the Covid-19 pandemic, president Cyril Ramaphosa has said.
+Investment in infrastructure is at the core of South Africa’s economic recovery plan as the country slowly emerges from the effects of the Covid-19 pandemic.

-Speaking during Sustainable Infrastructure Development Symposium of South Africa which he hosted Monday, Mr Ramaphosa said that disruptions caused by COVID-19 globally and locally had exacerbated South Africa’s economic vulnerabilities and dimmed growth prospects.
+Speaking during Sustainable Infrastructure Development Symposium of South Africa which he hosted in August, president Cyril Ramaphosa said that disruptions caused by COVID-19 globally and locally had exacerbated South Africa’s economic vulnerabilities and dimmed growth prospects.

 “Growth is likely to fall by at least 7 percent in 2020, compared to an expectation of modest growth of around 1 percent before the pandemic struck,” he said.

 He also cautioned South Africans to expect a long period of slow recovery even when interventions to stem the transmission of the virus are relaxed further.

 For this reason, he said, South Africa was placing infrastructure at the centre of its economic recovery plan.